marc2332/freya/book/src/getting_started.md

 # Getting Started

-I encourage you to learn how [Dioxus works](https://dioxuslabs.com/learn/0.5/guide/your_first_component), when you are done you can continue here.
+I encourage you to first learn how [Dioxus works](https://dioxuslabs.com/learn/0.5/guide/your_first_component), when you are done you can continue here.
 Also make sure you have the followed the [environment setup](../setup.html) guide.

 Now, let's start by creating a hello world project.